ricardoquesada/unijoysticle2/docs/user_guide.md

 | -------------- | --------------- | ------------------- |
 | ![uni2_usb_powered] | ![uni2plus_usb_powered] | ![uni2a500_usb_powered] |

-- Use a micro-USB cable to connect the Unijosyticle device to your computer.
+- Use a micro-USB cable to connect the Unijosyticle device to your computer or socket.
 - Ideal for debugging: you can see the Unijoysticle console by attaching a terminal to it.
+- Needed in the Amiga 500.
 - [v2 only]: "Self-powered" switch can either be "On" or "Off".

 [uni2_usb_powered]: https://lh3.googleusercontent.com/lYiISEtede7TkKwvBZyOB57ZUynSDzPuKIqmfp6Cpl75BbGENM6qZkAXWD066YhpY1Xg-k016PrVt3783Q6iuLXFOdZrpXIW_XaEEwRaeUFvPBk1XVtwIvVjmxMGt5bvAPUHwOFScYw=-no